COVID-19 pandemic in Sri Lanka: Welisara Navy Camp cluster

 After identifying a COVID-19 positive patient from Polonnaruwa, a sailor from Welisara Navy camp, the camp was immediately quarantined: around 4000 people at the Navy Camp, including sailors and their families, were held within the camp.
 On 23 April, 30 sailors tested positive for the virus, with the count rising to 58 the next day.
 Due to the spread, all sailors were recalled to the camp and transferred to Colombo for further testing.
 Those that associated with sailors in the camp were instructed to self-quarantine.
 On 24 April, the camp was declared an isolated area.
 As of 28 April 148 sailors from the Welisara Naval Complex, 45 sailors on leave, and 13 others were traced to have been in contact with the infected sailors.
 According to Jasinghe on 28 April, the Welisara cluster included 209 people, with 148 inside the camp and 45 outside the camp on leave.

 Kandakadu cluster

 On 7 July, an inmate in the Welikada Prison tested positive for COVID-19.
 On the same day, another COVID-19 cluster was declared in the Kandakadu Rehabilitation Centre.
 Two people from Welikanda, five from Rajanganaya, and one each from Habaraduwa and Lankapura tested positive for COVID-19.
 They were confirmed to be close associates of inmates in the Kandakadu Rehabilitation Centre.
-The Kandakadu cluster's number of COVID-19 positive patients rose to 560 on 20 June.
-451 detainees, 63 staff members, and 5 invited staff at the Kandakadu Drug Treatment and Rehabilitation Centre tested positive for COVID-19 on 20 July, while 41 close contacts were also infected with the virus.